 - Compare the features and functions associated with the Internet, intranets, and extranets.

 - Create hypertext links to other pages or sites.

-- Develop a plan for posting, updating, and maintaining a Web site.
+- Develop a plan for maintaining a website.

-- Describe various methods of publicizing and promoting a new Web site.
+- Describe methods of publicizing and promoting a new website.

 Maintaining, Managing, and Troubleshooting Systems